Kavindya97/CodeBlack/README.md

 |Invoice_2.jpeg|97|
 | *Grand Total* |129|

+#### Presentation

+* All teams should share a working source code with one of the following method
+    * Link to public github repository (Preferred)
+    * ipython notebook if you are using Jupyter
+    * Kaggle notebook
+    * Google Colab notebook
+    * Any other resource

+* Explain methods used for pre-processing data

+* Explain the Model/s used, and reason to select the particular model.

+* Result from validation dataset

+* Reason out the results with evaluation matrices : eg : F1 scores , confusion matrix

 ## Evaluation Criteria

-* All teams should submit a working application that satisfies the functional and technical requirements.

-* A new set of files (excluding training set) will be used to evaluate the prediction accuracy.
+A new set of files (excluding the given training set) will be used to evaluate the prediction accuracy.

-* Re-usability of this model on a general scanned bill/invioce image will be evaluated.
+#### Marking scheme

+* Accuracy (70% Total)
+    * A working, reusable model with high precision (40%)
+    * Implementation of functional requirements (10%)
+    * Pre-processing of data (10%)
+    * Code quality (10%)
+        * Readability
+        * Best practices
+* Presentation (10%)
+    * Method explanation
+    * Identified challenges
+    * Compare the results with ground truth
+* Q & A (20%)

 ## Background